-- The approved allocation must be used in accordance with the recipient's preferences within a single, specific prior authorization period. - Unused portions of the prior authorized allocation may not be saved or borrowed from one prior authorized period to another. - Total hours used may not exceed the prior authorized period amount. - Variations from the approved Plan of Care in accordance with the recipient's preference must be documented by the direct service worker on the designated service log.
-(See Section 7.8 Record Keeping) - The need for paid support/assistance with particular tasks/services, without assignment of specific time per task, must be documented in the approved Plan of Care.
+- The approved allocation must be used in accordance with the recipient's preferences within a single, specific prior authorization period. - Unused portions of the prior authorized allocation may not be saved or borrowed from one prior authorized period to another. - Total hours used may not exceed the prior authorized period amount. - Variations from the approved POC in accordance with the recipient's preference must be documented by the direct service worker on the designated service log.
+(See Section 7.8 Record Keeping) - The need for paid support/assistance with particular tasks/services, without assignment of specific time per task, must be documented in the approved POC.